Probate Q&A Series

 Closing the Sale

-Once the upset bid period ends, the clerk confirms the sale.
-The buyer must pay the purchase price in full.
-The personal representative delivers a deed conveying clear title, subject to any recorded encumbrances.
+Once any applicable upset bid period ends and any required confirmation is obtained, the buyer must pay the purchase price in full.
+The personal representative delivers a deed conveying the estate’s interest in the property, subject to any recorded encumbrances.
 Proceeds first cover outstanding estate debts, costs of administration, and then pass to beneficiaries under the will or state law distribution schedule (N.C.
 Gen. Stat. § 28A-15-2).

 2. Key Requirements to Sell Inherited Real Property